 What student information am I required to report?

-Student information includes aggregate data such as total number of students impacted as well as demographic information as noted by federal guidelines such as gender and race.
+Student information includes aggregate data such as total number of students impacted as well as demographic information pertaining to gender and race as noted by federal reporting guidelines.